 2011 – the Black Friday on April 15th

-One of the worst days in the history of poker happened on April 15th in 2011 and is known as Black Friday to the poker community all over the world.
+One of the worst days in the history of poker happened on April 15th, 2011 and is known as Black Friday to the poker community all over the world.
 If you were playing online poker back then, I bet you remember what happened.

 2013 – 225.000 players in single tournaments set a new world record

-The fact that US players were absent from this even makes it even more impressive.
+The fact that US players were absent from this event makes it even more impressive.

 The tournament on June 16th of 2013 will be known in poker history as the one who attracted the most participants totaling 225.000 players in a single event.